onfido/onfido-sdk-ui/CONTRIBUTING.md

 For more details, check out the [pull request checklist](./.github/PULL_REQUEST_TEMPLATE.md).

-In order to merge your Pull Request, you should get an approval from 2 Onfido team members.
-For internal contributors, all the PR checks must pass, while for any contributor external to the Onfido team the PR checks will always fail.
+In order to merge your pull request, you should get an approval from 2 Onfido team members.

-The current Pull Request checks are
+The current pull request checks are
 - Bundlesize - A tool that monitors the SDK size increase
 - Travis CI - Our continuous integration tool